fcbg-hnp-meeg-archive/eeg-timeFreqToolbox/README.md

 You can easily import parameters using the import button in the app.
 The parameters are setup in a simple txt file, in the following way :

-`param_id = value` or `param_id = value1, value2, ...` if several values are expected.
+`param_id = value`

-Check here for a detailed description of parameters : [Click Here !](https://github.com/fcbg-hnp/eeg-timeFreqToolbox/help_parameters.md)
+You can go on `tutorial` to find more informations about the parameters in the markdown file.